-We’ve seen a ton of snow this past week.
+We could all use some tips for driving in snow and we’ve seen a ton of snow this past week in Seattle.
 As we all head back to work after the holidays, it’s important to make sure we’re being safe on the roads.
 Here are a few tips for driving in snow to keep you safe into the New Year.

 If you can avoid it stay home.
 After all, the best way to stay safe when its snowy outside is to avoid driving altogether.
 If you are able to work from home or take the day off, do that instead.

 Accelerate Slowly When Driving in Snow

 Accelerating too quickly can cause your tires to spin out and can send you into a skid.
 This is especially true if your vehicle is two-wheel drive.
 Instead, accelerate slowly (but evenly).